stephengaito/documentArchive/features/architecture/adminInterfaces/Readme.md

 Configuration files or command line interfaces would probably be the most secure way to administer a highly public FandianPF interface.

+The Padrino "way" is to do configuration via Ruby in the three config/apps.rb, config/boot.rb and config/databases.rb files.
+Since one of the typical deployments will be via a Gem install, these three files will not usually be editable, so we will need to allow most configuration parameters to be specified by non-rubists via a simpler YAML settings file which could potentially be located anywhere in the file system.

 ## Goals

 Provide a set of flexible *and* secure administrative interfaces.

+Provide a simple collection of textural settings which will cover most of the required administration.

 ## Requirements